Documenting service assets

 Asset documentation should begin during the discovery or requirement gathering phase of your project.
 This will allow you to accurately assess the extent of your responsibility to protect the assets identified.
 Reviews should take place as the business requirements and service evolves, including decommissioning any assets that are no longer part of the service so any associated vulnerabilities can be removed from consideration.

-Completing this activity will help you to achieve the outcomes included in the Secure by Design principles to adopt a risk-driven approach and minimise the attack surface.
+Completing this activity will help you to achieve the outcomes included in the following Secure by Design principles:

 Who is involved